dhamaniasad/awesome-postgres/README.md

 * [pgconfig.org](https://github.com/sebastianwebber/pgconfig) - PostgreSQL Online Configuration Tool (also based on pgtune).
 * [PoWA](https://powa.readthedocs.io/en/latest/) - PostgreSQL Workload Analyzer gathers performance stats and provides real-time charts and graphs to help monitor and tune your PostgreSQL servers.
 * [pg_web_stats](https://github.com/kirs/pg_web_stats) - Web UI to view pg_stat_statements.
+* [TimescaleDB Tune](https://github.com/timescale/timescaledb-tune) - a program for tuning a TimescaleDB database to perform its best based on the host's resources such as memory and number of CPUs.

 ### Utilities
 * [apgdiff](https://www.apgdiff.com/) - Compares two database dump files and creates output with DDL statements that can be used to update old database schema to new one.